-The latest episode of the You Are Not So Smart podcast touches on a great example of self-delusion that we haven’t covered here yet.
-In this episode, David McRaney interviews Jesse Richardson of “Your Logical Fallacy Is”, a site that I am definitely going to have to check out about the strawman fallacy.
+The latest episode of the You Are Not So Smart no rx Seroquel touches on a great example of self-delusion that we haven’t covered here yet.
+In this episode, David McRaney interviews Jesse Richardson of “Your Logical Fallacy Is”, a site that I am definitely going to have to check out about the buy cod Seroquel.

 Person A: Soup is delicious